 ToBY’s (2 b’s) Point

-The origin of the name ToBY’s (2b’s) Point may be loss to history.
-It’s origin and how it should be spelled is loss to all the people who I have spoke with who came of age in the 1940’s and 50’s.
+It’s origin and how it should be spelled is loss to all the people who I have spoken with who came of age in the 1940’s and 50’s.
 They all know of the name, but how it came about is not remembered.
-I speculate it may have been named so after someone with the first name Toby.
-Cajun slang could have been 2 b.
-What ever, it is fairly certain it came from the 1930’s or before.
-Because Mr. Felix Berthelot and others of his generation do not how it got the name.

 3 – 26 - 2015